 Some places are fine to touch lightly, but others should be avoided at all costs.
 You should never pet a bird on its back, wings, belly, or tail.
 These areas are very sensitive and can cause people to act in ways they don’t want to.

 Touching these areas releases hormones in many species that can cause aggression or mating behaviour.
 Keeping your pet’s head, neck, and upper chest calm, friendly, and happy is the best way to do it.
-Knowing where birds like to be petted will make both you and your bird feel better.
+Knowing where Do Birds Like To Be Pet will make both you and your bird feel better.

 How to Pet Your Bird?